IBM/kar/examples/camel-k/README.md

 make
 ```

+### Option 3: Use a pre-existing Camel K executable

+Camel K is written in Go and self-contained so one can reuse the executable obtained following Options 1 or 2 on another machine.
+This is the one built by us: https://ibm.box.com/s/meszq51n9reix4yecx6iy60k1e69k5e7

 ### Final installation step (regardless which option you used)

-To install Camel K run the following command:
+To install Camel K as part of your kind cluster run the following command:

 ```
 kamel install --registry=registry:5000 --registry-insecure
 ```

+This command assumes that the registry exists.
+The registry is created when invoking the `start-kind.sh` script.

 This will deploy a camel-k operator inside your kind cluster.